programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 3. + Create a Python notebook in Google Colab." %}

 5\.
-Run this cell.
+Run this cell by clicking the triangular "play" button.
+The cell can also be run by using _Runtime | Run the focused cell_ in the menu.
 The expected result is to see this printed:

 ```
 Success, COMPUTER_VISION_SUBSCRIPTION_KEY is loaded.